jajvirta/jajvirta/TDD-sleep.md

 Now, this is not necessarily a hopeless approximation of reasonable boundaries for the running system.
 For hundreds of thousands of years, this is how we've decided.
-But it's in fact the realities of the modern life that has made the situation more complicated.
+But it's in fact the realities of the modern life (combined with *yet another* unfortunate feature of the system) that has made the situation more complicated.